weefbellington/screenplay/README.md

-Screenplay: making Android more humane
+Screenplay
 ==========

-###Setting the stage
+###Prologue

 Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-Instead of Fragments and Dialogs, Screenplay provides `Scenes`. each of which creates and binds a View.
-In a Screenplay application, **everything is built from simple Views**, which are associated with Scenes in the backstack.
+Instead of Fragments and Dialogs, Screenplay provides `Scenes`.
+In a Screenplay application, **everything is built from simple Views**, which are associated with Scenes on the backstack.

 Transitions between Scenes may be animated, similar to Fragment or Activity transitions.
 But unlike Fragments or Activities, Scenes are lightweight objects that do not require any special voodoo to create.
 Each scene is just a POJO (Plain Old Java Object).
-Just create `new Scene`, pass it some arguments, and you're good to go.
+Just create `new Scene(...)`, pass it some arguments, and you're good to go.

 A scene's lifecycle is also easy to understand.
 A incoming scene is created in three discrete